A set of mysterious marks by Degas sparks a quest through the pages of his personal sketchbook

 And as for the seemingly abstract, hermetic lines in the drawing that first sparked my quest?
 They may have served as a basis for the more elaborate sketch on the opposite page, which may be complex geometrical forms for a rendering of a potted plant on a table in front of a mirror.
 The “right” answer may only be in the mind and hand of Degas.

 The sketch puts me in mind of Christopher Lloyd’s words in the introduction to his new book, Edgar Degas: Drawings and Pastels.
-Degas, he says, “ falls into that rare category of artists—Leonardo da Vinci, Dürer, Raphael, Michelangelo, Rubens, Rembrandt, Watteau—of whom it can be said that every mark they make on paper is worthy of consideration.”
+Degas, he says, “falls into that rare category of artists—Leonardo da Vinci, Dürer, Raphael, Michelangelo, Rubens, Rembrandt, Watteau—of whom it can be said that every mark they make on paper is worthy of consideration.”

 Why the sketchbook is in a museum is clear.
 It offers a window into the eye and mind of one of the greatest and most original draftsmen of the 19th century.
 A book in which direct experiences were hastily drawn, famous influential artworks were copied, and copious studies for finished paintings were kept is like a treasure chest.
 Flipping through the book is like hopping into a time machine back to the 1870s and sitting with Degas at a Parisian café, ready to enjoy the show.

-Left: The Convalescent, about 1872–January 1887, Edgar Degas.
-Getty Museum, 2002.57.
-Right: Detail of page 4 of the sketchbook
+L: The Convalescent, about 1872 – January 1887, Edgar Degas.
+J. Paul Getty Museum.
+R: Detail of page 4 of the sketchbook